-Many other teams utilize a Doppler velocity logger (DVL), a very precise sonar device which can provide the linear components of velocity and pose of the sensor with respect to its environment.
-This sensor is currently out of our price range, so we must rely on alternate, often noisy sources of odometry.
-Furthermore, both the sensor and thruster configuration of our platform is almost always subject to change; depending on the progress of the electrical and mechanical teams, we may or may not have at our disposal a variety of sensors, each with varying capabilities in terms of both functionality and measurement noise.
-For this reason, we have found it necessary to develop both a generic realtime simulation of our vehicle's dynamics, as well as a generic Bayesian measurement fusion system capable of combining all components of all observables, whether simulated or actual, into corresponding "filtered" measurements.
+Many other teams rely on a Doppler velocity logger (DVL), a very precise sonar device which can provide the linear components of velocity and pose of the sensor with respect to its environment.
+This sensor is currently out of USC AUV's price range, so the team must rely on alternate, often noisy sources of odometry.
+Furthermore, both the sensor and thruster configuration of the Seabee platform is almost always subject to change; depending on the progress of the electrical and mechanical teams, the team may or may not have a variety of sensors at its disposal, each with varying capabilities in terms of both functionality and measurement noise.
+For this reason, it was necessary to develop both a generic realtime simulation of the vehicle's dynamics, as well as a generic Bayesian measurement fusion system capable of combining all components of all observables, whether simulated or actual, into corresponding "filtered" measurements.

-Given our current sensing capabilities, the linear components of pose and velocity (those that would be trivially provided by a DVL) are the most difficult for us to obtain.
-In order to compensate, we run a realtime simulation of the sub's dynamics using a software library called BulletPhysics.
-Given our vehicle's mass, per-axis linear drag coefficients, the current thruster configuration (per-thruster capabilities and relative pose), and the motors value being set on each thruster, we are able to calculate all components of pose and velocity with moderate accuracy.
-We then fuse this output and any other odometry measurements together on a per-axis basis into a complete odometry estimate.
+Given Seabee's current sensing capabilities, the linear components of pose and velocity (those that would be trivially provided by a DVL) are the most difficult to obtain.
+In order to compensate, a realtime simulation of the sub's dynamics is run using a software library called BulletPhysics.
+Given the vehicle's mass, per-axis linear drag coefficients, the configuration thruster (per-thruster capabilities and relative pose), and the motors value being set on each thruster, Seabee is not able to calculate all components of pose and velocity with moderate accuracy.
+This output and any other odometry measurements are fused together on a peraxis basis into a complete odometry estimate.

-When combined, our filtering and simulation modules allow for maximum functionality and modularity within the constantly changing constraints of our platform; as sensors are added and removed, the accuracy of the corresponding measurements will vary accordingly.
-For example, if we were to integrate a DVL into our platform, we would expect to see the accuracy of the linear components of our odometry increase significantly.
+When combined, the filtering and simulation modules allow for maximum functionality and modularity within the constantly changing constraints of the Seabee platform; as sensors are added and removed, the accuracy of the corresponding measurements will vary accordingly.
+For example, if a DVL were to be integrated into the platform, the accuracy of the linear components of odometry would be expected to increase significantly.
 As an added bonus, these systems also allow for the advanced testing of other software modules via arbitrary levels of simulation of sensor values and other information, in circumstances when a desirable real-world testing environment is not practical or is entirely unavailable, or when the effects of a theoretical change to the system need to be studied.